davkovacs/MTExplainer/tanimoto_splits/README.md

 ## Performing Tanimoto Splitting
 To split your own reaction dataset via the Tanimoto similarities of the reaction products, first process your dataset so it is the same format as `MIT_mixed_clean.csv` (.csv with separate columns for 'src' and 'tgt' - unzip from this directory for a look) and run the following code (changing filenames where necessary):

+(25 June 2021) - much less memory intensive scripts utilising scipy sparse matrices have been added, and the example script has been changed accordingly.
 ```
 #! /bin/bash